Google Search Console

 Why the answers can be trusted

 If an LDOO answer contains a wrong number or an invented cause, that answer goes to a client.
-The accuracy system is not a single clever mechanism - it is a set of independent layers, each enforcing the same constraints separately.
+The accuracy system is not a single clever mechanism — it is a set of independent layers, each enforcing the same constraints separately.
 A failure in one does not expose the others.
+See how this plays out in practice in the agency guide.

 Layer 01